alphagov/content-publisher/app/views/publisher_information/how_to_use_publisher.govspeak.md

 If content has been scheduled but has not yet gone live you can stop the automatic scheduled publishing if you need to make changes.

-Once content has gone live you will recieve a confirmation email.
+Once content has gone live you will receive a confirmation email.

-If there are any problems you will recieve an alert email.
+If there are any problems you will receive an alert email.

 ---